 Start by sitting right back in your chair so that your lower back is supported, then imagine you have a fishing hook attached to your breastbone (ouch, I know, but the analogy works).
 There is a string attached to the hook and it is gently lifting your breastbone up.
 This will elongate your spine as you straighten up and your shoulders will automatically drop into the neutral (correct) position.
 Don’t push your chest forward (trying to emulate Pamela Anderson) as this causes overextension of the lower back.
 It’s just a gentle lift of the breastbone and all falls into place naturally.

-Stretch the upper traps by dropping your head to one side, use the hand on the same side to pull the ear closer to the shoulder (as shown in the pic below).
+Stretch the upper traps by dropping your head to one side, use the hand on the same side to pull the ear closer to the shoulder.
 Hold for 30 seconds and repeat 3 times.
 Repeat on the other side.
 This can be easily done in a chair.

 The lattisimus dorsi muscle

 This is the bodybuilders favourite muscle – it’s the one that gives you wings on the side of your chest when it is worked hard (without the need for a certain drink).
 For us mere mortals who don’t spend hours in the gym it is a muscle can also shorten when sitting for long periods of time.

 To stretch this shoulder muscle take hold of both your hand above your head and pull your arm up towards the ceiling, lifting your shoulder blades at the same time.
 You can then bend your body slightly to the left to stretch the right lat and then to the right to stretch the left one.
 Hold for 30 seconds and repeat 3 times on both sides.